After you've got your Hangout app or extension running privately, to make it public for anyone to use, do the following:

 - When the user hovers over the app and extension picker, the 220px x 140px image is replaced by the description of the app, and an icon is added next to the title.
 The icon used is 32px x 32px for apps and 16px x 16px for extensions.
 The extension icon is smaller because the Hangout embeds it inside a puzzle piece image.

-APIs Console fields
+Google Developers Console fields

 The Hangouts API makes no distinction between an application and an extension; they are different in where they are placed in the Hangout.